microsoft/vscode-docs/tutorials/nodejs-deployment/extensions.md

 ## Install the MS SQL Extension

-Scroll to find the `mssql` extension and click on it to review the README.
-Click the `Install` button to download and install the extension.
+Scroll to find the **mssql** extension and click on it to review the README.
+Click the **Install** button to download and install the extension.
 You'll be prompted to restart VS Code to load the extension.

 ![SQL Extension](nodejs-deployment_sqlextension.png)

-Open the **Command Palette** (`kb(workbench.action.showCommands)`) and type in `SQL` to search for the newly added commands which will let you connect to a SQL Server, run queries, and more!
+Open the **Command Palette** (`kb(workbench.action.showCommands)`) and type in `sql` to search for the newly added commands which will let you connect to a SQL Server, run queries, and more!

 ![SQL Commands](nodejs-deployment_sqlcommands.png)